 Accidental Death Policies.

 A second option that one might want to consider is an Accidental Death Policy.
 Now with these “types” of policies, it’s important to understand that when you purchase an Accidental Death Policy, you’re NOT purchasing a life insurance policy.
-You’re actually purchasing an Accident Policy.
-Which means that this policy is only offering coverage in the event that you suffer from an accident.
+You’re purchasing an Accident Policy.
+This means that this policy is only offering coverage if you suffer from an accident.

-You do end up dying form an accident like a:
+You do end up dying from an accident like a: